Catalina: Quite products and macOS 10.15

 Will Quite products work with Acrobat DC?Quite products up to and including 4.0 cannot be installed in Catalina.

 Quite Imposing Plus (plug-in for Adobe Acrobat)A new version (chargeable upgrade) of Quite Imposing Plus will be needed.
-Our plans (subject to change) are to release Quite Imposing Plus 5.0 after the completion of a beta trial.
+Quite Imposing Plus 5.0 is available now.
+It also runs in older versions of macOS.
+Info Try Upgrade

 Quite Hot Imposing (app)A new version of Quite Hot Imposing will be needed.
-Our plans (subject to change) are to release Quite Hot Imposing 5.0 after the completion of a beta trial.
+Quite Hot Imposing 5.0 is available now.
+It also runs in older versions of macOS.
+Info.